Kirya Balaki Kebba: Political Position

 Kirya Balaki Kebba was the first highly trained military officer and government minister among the Gwere people, who later became one of the first leaders of Uganda's first political party, Uganda National Congress (UNC) in charge of the Mbale branch.
 However, in the mid-1950s UNC, under Ignatius Musaazi split, Kirya together with other UNC members from outside Buganda broke away to form the UPC, which was agitating for a united Uganda.

-Mutesa II of Buganda, Kabaka of Buganda, sent Kirya Balaki Kebba to look for a competent young person who would contest against Benedicto Kiwanuka Democratic Party (DP), Kirya with others identified Milton Obote and after instructing him how to behave before the King they introduced him to the Kabaka of Buganda.
+Muteesa II of Buganda, Kabaka of Buganda, sent Kirya Balaki Kebba to look for a competent young person who would contest against Benedicto Kiwanuka Democratic Party (DP), Kirya with others identified Milton Obote and after instructing him how to behave before the King they introduced him to the Kabaka of Buganda.

 Kirya Balaki Kebba was Minister of State (for security) office of the president, a National Resistance Council Member, elected as a member of parliament in 1962; Appointed Minister without portfolio; Minister of Works in 1963; Minister of Mineral and Water among other.

-When, in the mid to late 1960s, Apollo Milton Obote was engaged in a power struggle with the President of Uganda, Kabaka Edward Mutesa II following the collapse of the Uganda People's Congress – Kabaka Yekka (UPC-KY) alliance, five members of his Cabinet and ruling UPC party fell out with him.
-History indicates that Milton Obote discovered that Kirya was siding with Kabaka Mutesa II of which Kirya ultimately detained indefinitely without trial.
+When, in the mid to late 1960s, Apollo Milton Obote was engaged in a power struggle with the President of Uganda, Kabaka Edward Muteesa II following the collapse of the Uganda People's Congress – Kabaka Yekka (UPC-KY) alliance, five members of his Cabinet and ruling UPC party fell out with him.
+History indicates that Milton Obote discovered that Kirya was siding with Kabaka Muteesa II of which Kirya ultimately detained indefinitely without trial.
 Among those five Cabinet Minister's was Kirya, then Minister for Mineral and water Resources.

 The other break-aways included Milton Obote, William Nadiope, Adoko Nekyon and Grace Ibingira.
 Subsequently, Kirya became Bukedi North's representative to the LEGICO when the first batch of Ugandans was elected in 1961.